x-atlas-consortia/data-distillery-api/README.md

 ### URL testing

-Once you have connected your instance of hs-ontology-api to instances of both neo4j and ubkg-api, run the following tests:
+Once you have connected your instance of data-distillery-api to instances of both neo4j and ubkg-api, run the following tests:
 1. Paste the root endpoint URL into a browser window--e.g.,``http://127.0.0.1:5002/``.
 You should see a window with the status message `Hello!
 This is UBKG-API service :)`.
 The status message verifies that your local instance of data-distillery-api is connected to an instance of ubkg-api.
 2. Add to the root endpoint URL to execute a known endpoint--e.g., ``http://127.0.0.1:5002/sources``.
 You should see a response from either the data-distillery-api or the ubkg-api, depending on the endpoint and your development configuration.
 3. If you are only testing data-distillery-api endpoints and using the PyPi install of ubkg-api, calls to endpoints managed by the ubkg-api will fail with a 500 error.
 To test endpoints from both data-distillery-api and ubkg-api, you will need a local instance of ubkg-api that connects to the same instance of neo4j that the instance of data-distillery-api connects to.